rudi547317/Memory_Alignment_MSP432/README.md

 # Memory_Alignment_MSP432
 Code for the MSP432P401R to demonstrate the effects of memory alignment, based on Alex Fosdick's "_Embedded Software and Hardware Architecture_" out of _University of Colorado Boulder_.
-Code was modified to include Timer32 to observe latency, sizeof() function used to demeonstrate memory use.
+Code was modified to include Timer32 to observe latency, sizeof() function used to analyze memory use.

 ## Brief Summary